claudiagerezmi/claudiagerezmi.github.io/_posts/2018-06-18-perfect-audience.md

 **Advertisers** (the entities that show ads on publisher web pages to enhance brand awareness, induce users to make a purchase, etc.) want to target their product to the right viewers.  **Publishers** (sources of inventory), want to monetize their site better so that they can continue to offer users free content.

 There are three different ways through which sellers and buyers meet to transact on media:  **Real Time Bidding (RTB) auctions**, deals/packages, and direct.
-Programmatic display is also about  RTB.
+Programmatic display is about RTB.

 RTB  is an open marketplace programmatic auction where **ad inventory** is sold and bought on a per impression basis through a bidding system that occurs in the milliseconds before a user loads a web page.